 Here are my main points and some connections for all of these dots…

-- Offended people get caught in a snare, or a trap that can cause them to feel like they are victims and therefore adopt a victim mentality that can lead to a cycle of unhealthy and paralyzing thoughts, feelings, and physiological sensations that cause them to feel stuck and ensnared.
+- Offended people get caught in a snare, or a trap that can cause them to feel like they are victims and therefore adopt a victim mentality that can cause them to feel stuck and ensnared.
 They begin to believe the crippling thought that the enemy and his lies are more powerful than they are.

 - “Stuck people” tend to turn to unhealthy escape mechanisms (i.e. porn, gambling, raging, over-eating, excessive drinking, gossip, excessive media consumption, over-exercising, etc…) that eventually lead to addictions that are very difficult to break.
 The natural consequences of these behaviors exacerbate shame and the feeling of being “stuck” or trapped.

 - At its root, feeling offended is a choice to place something in worship above God.
 “Worship” simply means, “to ascribe worth to something.”
 In other words, when I am offended, I am bowing down and idolizing the thing with which I am offended, or what I believe is the appropriate response to the thing causing the offense.
 In my heart and mind, I am inappropriately assigning worth to something that is less worthy than God.
 I am spending more time in the presence of my offense, than in the presence of my Father.

 Feelings such as: upset, indignant, annoyed, displeased, etc… are okay, as long as they are brief and we choose to do something constructive with them… to put them into action.
 As Ephesians says, Be angry… but in your anger, do not sin (4:26).
 What you may actually and more accurately be feeling, when you are tempted to choose “offense” are these softer, powerful emotions: